Looking for the best weightlifting belts for CrossFit?

 The lifetime warranty puts your mind at ease when considering the durability of a nylon belt.
 The competition approval is an added perk to those that are looking to compete.

 Adding a weight belt to your duffle bag is a great investment.
-You'll find yourself strapping on your Element 26 belt for all your strength training, Olympic lifting, or metcon workouts.
+You'll find yourself strapping on your Element 26 belt for all any CrossFit workout: strength training, Olympic weightlifting, or metcon workouts.